gopai/paireportsclient/DOCUMENTATION.md

 <p>•	An example URL could be</p>
                      <p>GetNewUserReport.event?ReportCmd=Filter&F_City=Billings&ED_City=false</p>

-<p>•  ReportCmd=Filter indicates that the command to be performed on the report is a filter.</p>
+<p>•  ReportCmd=Filter indicates that the action to be performed on the report is a filter.</p>

 ![alt text](https://github.com/gopai/paireportsclient/blob/master/client-server%20diagram.png)